-Price/Value – Sling TV offers the more affordable plan, starting at $25/month (fuboTV starts at $55).
+Price/Value – Sling TV offers the more affordable plan, starting at $30/month (fuboTV starts at $64.99).
 Sling also gives you a chance to customize your package, which allows you to add more channels without paying too much for them.

 Channel Selection – Both services are fairly similar in this regard.
 With add-ons both services offer over 100 channels.
 The main difference is that fuboTV starts you off with over 95 channels and Sling starts you with 30-50 depending on the package.
 That said, Sling makes sure you can create a package where you’re paying for the channels you want, not the ones you’re stuck with.

 Features – Both Sling TV and fuboTV offer live TV and an on-demand library.
-You can use TV Everywhere apps with both, as well. fuboTV includes a cloud-DVR, but with Sling TV you’ll have to pay for it.
+You can use TV Everywhere apps with both, as well. fuboTV includes a cloud-DVR, as does Sling TV.
 Both services allow simultaneous streaming on two devices and upgrades are available if you need more.
-So, in the end, other than the DVR, these services are fairly similar in this department.
+So, in the end, these services are fairly similar in this department.